mrfewcr/mixed-messages/README.md

 - Node for running locally

 ## Setup
-To run this project, run node.js on your terminal while you're at the directoryw here the file is at.
+To run this project, run node.js on your terminal while you're at the directory where the file is at.